rachelmkalt/0819-demo/docs/NYC TOURS 🍎/owlberts-lower-east-side-food-crawl.md

 Each stop includes:

-* A history of the restaurant
+* A brief overview of the restaurant and story about the owners
 * A downloadable menu
 * Easy ordering options for takeout, integrated with all major delivery apps
 * One-touch payment options